mcrovero/rubber/README.md

   </tr>
 </table>

-Is available the complete [example](https://github.com/mcrovero/rubber/tree/master/example) to the project in the gifs.
+Is available the [example](https://github.com/mcrovero/rubber/tree/master/example) in the repository to preview the library on your device.